mswiseman/Moon/about/index.md

 * I appreciate civil debates with those who hold differing opinions.
 * I make evidence-based decisions in my professional and personal life.
 * I'm drawn to `coding` and robotics to reduce repetitive work.
-* I a fierce advocate of using biotechnology to reduce our reliance on synthetic inputs.
+* I a fierce advocate for using biotechnology to reduce our reliance on synthetic inputs.
 * I am a [maker](https://en.wikipedia.org/wiki/Maker_culture).
 I make things to beautify my surroundings and to simplify tasks.
 * I enjoy fixing and problem solving.
 * I enjoy exploring the natural world -- especially looking for new and exciting fungi with my dog, Moose.